noricio365/azure-text-classifier/README.md

 ## Additional Context
 This project simulates a system for handling consultation texts and assigning them based on content, inspired by real-world workflow automation needs.

+## Future Vision
+This project aims to evolve into a workflow automation system that classifies and routes client messages for social workers.